Expressive Arts Therapy: Music & Arts Therapy

 4. Mind-body connection

 Finally, the fourth component is the mind-body connection.
 Unlike traditional forms of talk therapy, expressive arts therapy actively involves the five senses, the hands, and sometimes other parts of the body, as with interpretive dance or dance therapy.
-This element can help it be a more immersive experience that also promotes awareness, which can be helpful in developing self awareness in a therapeutic context.
+This element can help it be a more immersive experience that also promotes awareness, which can be helpful in developing self-awareness in a therapeutic context.

-Conditions that it may help
+Conditions that an arts therapist may help with

 Who can benefit